AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/azure-blob.md

 Log in to [Adobe Experience Platform](https://platform.adobe.com) and then select **[!UICONTROL Destinations]** from the left navigation bar to access the **[!UICONTROL Destinations]** workspace.
 The **[!UICONTROL Catalog]** screen displays a variety of sources for which you can create an account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
-Alternatively, you can find the specific source you wish to work with using the search option.
+Alternatively, you can find the specific destination you wish to work with using the search option.

 Under the **[!UICONTROL Cloud Storage]** category, select **[!UICONTROL Azure Blob Storage]**, followed by **[!UICONTROL Activate]**.